twneale/lens-manual/manual.md

 ## The Lens Article Format

-The Lens Article Format is an implementation of the [Substance Document Model](http://github.com/substance/document) dedicated to scientific content.
+The Lens Article Format is an implementation of the [Substance Dlocument Model](http://github.com/substance/document) dedicated to scientific content.
 It features basic content types such as paragraphs, headings, and various figure types such as images, tables and videos complete with captions and cross-references.

 The document definitions are easily extended, so you can either create your own flavour or contribute to the Lens Article Format directly.
 We have auto-generated documentation for the latest [Lens Article spec](#lens/lens_article).